ratbag package

 The format, must be compatible to Python’s

-format specifiers, excluding the endian prefixes.
+structformat specifiers, excluding the endian prefixes.
 If the format contains more than one element, the respective object attribute is a tuple.With the exception of fixed-length strings (

-attribute instead.
+4sfor a 4-byte string) this format must not contain any repeat specifiers.
+Use therepeatattribute instead.
 IOW:>>> Spec("3s", "string") # One 3-byte string >>> Spec("s", "string", repeat=3) # Three 1-byte strings >>> Spec("3H", "foo") # Not permitted

 - name: str